MobileFirstLLC/extension-cli/guide/guide/xt-create.md

 xt-create --help
 ```

-This command should be run from outside existing project.
-May require global installation of the CLI (?).
+This command will generate initial files and directories for a new project.